Are the online programs the same as the campus programs?

 What learning management system does Saint Mary's use?

 The learning management system is called Engage and can be accessed here.

 What if I need help or support during the program?

 Supporting our online students is a top priority, which is why Saint Mary’s University has implemented several ways for you to get the help you need, when you need it.
 Your personal advisor will guide you step-by-step through the admissions and enrollment process, helping you chart your course and select your classes.
-During the program, you may contact your Personal Support Center anytime day or night for technical support for computer issues.
+During the program, you may contact your Technical Support anytime day or night for technical support for computer issues.
 Your dedicated student services counselor will also be on hand to provide guidance; he or she will regularly reach out to you to make sure you’re getting the help and support you need.
 We at Saint Mary’s also pride ourselves on the responsiveness of our faculty members, who answer questions promptly and can make themselves available for class-related online meetings and discussions.

 Will I need to purchase another computer to pursue an online degree at Saint Mary’s, or is my current system good enough?

 See the Online Learning Details page to find out what types of hardware and software you need.